 - Provide a profit from a wildly volatile market

 - Unlock cash-flow from holding shares

 - Enable underwater shares to be back to break even more quickly

 - Directional plays up and down

-- Allow you to target time decay and simply get paid for selling time
+- To allow you to target time decay and simply get paid for selling time

 - Allow you to target volatility – buying or selling it, depending on your view

-- Allow you to target differentials in performance between specific stocks
+- To allow you to target differentials in performance between specific stocks

 - Allow you to lock in a defined level of risk on the outset of the trade

 All of these strategies have very limited and definable risk.
 Two options strategies that don’t – carrying an unlimited liability are two that we don’t promote – selling naked calls and puts – why?
 Because they carry virtually unlimited liability and their risk is off the charts.